grihabor/biopython/doc/Tutorial/chapter_align.rst

 meaning in Python.)
-The module ``Bio.Emboss.Applications`` has wrappers for some of the `EMBOSS suite <http://emboss.sourceforge.net/>`__, including ``needle`` and ``water``, which are described below in Section \ `4.5 <#seq:emboss-needle-water>`__, and wrappers for the EMBOSS packaged versions of the PHYLIP tools (which EMBOSS refer to as one of their EMBASSY packages - third party tools with an EMBOSS style interface).
+The module ``Bio.Emboss.Applications`` has wrappers for some of the `EMBOSS suite <http://emboss.sourceforge.net/>`__, including ``needle`` and ``water``, which are described below in Section [seq:emboss-needle-water], and wrappers for the EMBOSS packaged versions of the PHYLIP tools (which EMBOSS refer to as one of their EMBASSY packages - third party tools with an EMBOSS style interface).
 We won’t explore all these alignment tools here in the section, just a sample, but the same principles apply.

-.. sec:align_clustal:

 ClustalW
 ~~~~~~~~